See how Subito increased conversion rates by 37% with promo codes

 3. Reward customer engagements and offer bonus points.

-4. Launch a loyalty app
+4. Launch a mobile loyalty app

 5. Make your employees aware of the program and its rules.